JackDilger/spins-and-needles-ms4/README.md

 ***

 - I used Balsamiq to structure the layout of my website during the initial design phase.
-- I used Bootstraps built in grid system and CSS media queries to make my site responsive across all devices.
+- I used Bootstraps built in grid system and CSS media queries to make my site responsive across all devices during development.

 ### Home page wireframe